mmohaveri/nvim.config/README.md

 That's because the idea of tabs in other IDEs do not transfer well to open buffers in vim.
 You can't re-order open buffers and navigating between open buffers using :bnext and :bprevious is not trivial (due to order of the buffers).

-A better way to navigate in vim is to use native GoToDefenition, FindUsage, and other navigation tools like NvimTree, Telescope, and Harpoon.
+A better way to navigate in vim is to use native GoToDefinition, FindUsage, and other navigation tools like NvimTree, Telescope, and Harpoon.

 ### A custom WinBar is being used

 Normal WinBar plugins either provide too much, or too little.
 I just need a WinBar that shows the file (and its path) in a readable way while showing the state of the buffer.
-That's why this configuration has its own WinBar (which is heaviliy influenced by WinBar.nvim plugin).
+That's why this configuration has its own WinBar (which is heavily influenced by WinBar.nvim plugin).

 ## Wishlist

 - Inlay Hint
-- Noice
 - Code formatting
     - Configure auto formatting on save.
     - [Formatter.nvim](https://github.com/mhartington/formatter.nvim) plugin
+- Wrap text for text files (like markdown)
 - A buffer switcher/manager plugin
     - harpoon
     - [JABS.nvim](https://github.com/matbme/JABS.nvim)